-Every time a volunteer applies to one of your posts, you'll receive an email notification from firstname.lastname@example.org.
-Applications will remain on your Catchafire dashboard until you've taken action on them, and you can have up to 3 applications pending review at once.
-Click Review Application to learn more about the volunteer.
+Every time a volunteer applies to one of your projects or 1-hour consultation calls, you'll receive an email notification from email@example.com.
+Applications will remain on your Catchafire Dashboard until you've taken action on them.

 When applying for projects, volunteers must indicate whether or not they meet any required prerequisites.
 If they don't meet the prerequisites, examine other parts of their application to see how they'd make up for a potential gap in experience.